Mus'art Gallery: The museum today

 Mus'Art Gallery is convinced the arts can enable a lot of people, particularly youths, earn a livelihood engaging in the arts.
 This should help to create income for them and their families, fight poverty and unemployment, and contribute to the creative sector.

-The museum continues to acquire contemporary Cameroonian arts and crafts while maintaining a major focus on the Western Grass-fields region Mus'Art Gallery is also interested in showing what artists today can do; our museum is therefore interested in showing how our art and craft has been evolving.
+The museum continues to acquire contemporary Cameroonian arts and crafts and focuses on Western Grass-fields region.
+The gallery is also interested in showing what artists could do today.